 Note the capacity options below.
 If you purchase the desktop version AND access the web version through the Web of Science, you will have unlimited online attachment storage.

 Mendeley, owned by Elsevier, offers a desktop version for Mac and Windows, web version, mobile app (Android and IOS), and web importer for most browsers.
 Free access provides

-Zoterois a standalone desktop program with a web version and browser connectors for Firefox, Chrome, and Safari.
+Zotero is a standalone desktop program with a web version and browser connectors for Firefox, Chrome, and Safari.
 The free web account provides 300 MGs of storage space.
 Current Penn students, faculty, and staff have access to unlimited storage space when they add their Penn email to their Zotero account.

 The official Digital Object Identifier (DOI) Registration Agency of the International DOI Foundation.
 Started in 2000 as a cooperative effort among publishers to enable persistent cross-publisher citation linking in online academic journals, CrossRef now links items from a variety of content types, including journals, books, conference proceedings, working papers, and technical reports.